 Your Aging Parents About the Future

-Talking about aging and the physical and financial changes it brings can be tough, but it’s one of the most important conversations you can have with aging parents.
+Talking about aging and the physical and financial changes it could bring can be tough, but it’s one of the most important conversations you may have with aging parents.
 Keep in mind that while many people dread it, that dread is ultimately replaced by peace of mind for everyone involved.

-Here are five tips for how you can broach the topic in a way that won’t upset your parents or put them on the defensive.
+Here are six tips for how you can broach the topic in a way that won’t upset your parents or put them on the defensive.

 1. Talk about the experiences of another family member or a friend.

 Put the burden of the conversation on your shoulders and emphasize that you want to discuss the future for your own peace of mind.
 Set the scene by talking about a time when a relative or a friend fell ill and needed some kind of treatment or care.
 Share how the situation made you feel.
 Then translate that concern to your parents.
 Explain how that experience helped you recognize that you need to talk with them, so you know what they want before they end up in the same predicament.
 Remind them that you can’t honor their wishes if you don’t know what they are.